Legal Insurance

 How to find a real estate attorney

 To find a property attorney, start by asking family members, friends, or colleagues for recommendations.
-If you live in a state that requires a residential real estate attorney, your real estate agent may be able to recommend a lawyer.
+If you live in a state that requires a residential real estate attorney, your real estate agent may be able to recommend a lawyer who knows real estate law.

-Visiting your state bar association website can provide more information.
-The website may also include a listing of real estate lawyers in your area.
+Visiting your state bar association website can provide more information on how to find a licensed attorney.
+The website may also include a listing of real estate lawyers in your area in its lawyer directory.

 But even before you seek out a lawyer, contact your human resources representative at work to ask about a legal insurance benefit.
 Legal insurance connects you with a network of experienced attorneys for a low monthly fee.
 There, you may be able to find a knowledgeable real estate attorney — and potentially save on attorney fees.